 Here are some of the main places to visit on the first day:

-- Palace of Parliament (Palatul Parlamentului): Start by visiting this impressive construction, one of the largest civilian buildings in the world.
-A guided tour will help you learn about its history and architecture.
-Entrance ticket costs 60 Lei ≈ €12.
+Palace of Parliament (Palatul Parlamentului).
+Start your visit with this impressive construction, one of the largest civilian buildings in the world.
+A guided tour is highly recommended to appreciate its history, architecture, and hidden rooms: book a Palace of Parliament tour.
+Entrance ticket costs around 60 RON (~€12).

 You can spend the second day in Bucharest visiting the following attractions:

-- Romanian Athenaeum (Ateneul Român): A concert hall that is one of the symbols of Bucharest's cultural life.
+Romanian Athenaeum (Ateneul Român).
+A stunning concert hall, one of the most iconic symbols of Bucharest’s cultural life.

 THE DIMITRIE GUSTI VILLAGE MUSEUM IN BUCHAREST